 He opened Artworks on May 22, 1978 at 2906 East Central with a small show gallery and frame shop in the back and tapped into his past life as a chef to support himself while getting started.
 The plan was to showcase primarily Kansas artists who, at the time, were not being shown or represented in Wichita.
 The framing business and gallery business both grew over the years precipitating several moves.
 Our latest is the best ever – a beautiful old building in the heart of the Douglas Design District.

 Brigitt, our West Virginia Mountaineer, is our Gallery Director at Reuben Saunders Gallery.
 She studied Fine Art at Marshall University, worked for a framing business in North Carolina for several years, painted murals on the side and made two beautiful children.
 After moving to Kansas, she found that the way to connect to her community and make friends was to work in a field she enjoyed.
 Thankfully for us, she did!
 Since working here, Brigitt has taken on new and rewarding projects; some of which are print and painting restoration.
-She enjoys a framing challenge!
+She enjoys a restoration challenge!

 Calli has taken the reins in our frame shop, and she has things running like clockwork.
 As Framing Manager, Calli faces many challenges with unique frame orders and tackles every single one with a smile on her face.
 Her sweet disposition makes for a great experience for our customers when choosing mats and frames for their projects.